IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 - Create 4 Resources

-Once the API is created, click on the Whizlab API API, followed by Actions
+Once the API is created, click on the lab API API, followed by Actions

 Select Create Resource in actions. (esource Name: Enter list )